aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-media-files/audio-frame/_index.md

 5. Set [PlayMode](https://reference.aspose.com/slides/php-java/com.aspose.slides/AudioPlayModePreset) and `Volume` exposed by the [IAudioFrame](https://reference.aspose.com/slides/php-java/com.aspose.slides/IAudioFrame) object.
 6. Save the modified presentation.

-This Java code shows you how to add an embedded audio frame to a slide:
+This PHP code shows you how to add an embedded audio frame to a slide:

 ```Java
 // Instantiates a Presentation class that represents a presentation file